stonybrook-lin539/main/source/syllabus/syllabus.md

 At the beginning of the semester, you will pick a pseudonym, and whenever you hand in an assignment, you will use that pseudonym instead of your real name.
 Detailed instructions will be sent out in a separate announcement.

+## Late hand-ins

+There isn't much wiggle room for late hand-ins because the solutions for all assignments and take-home exams are distributed shortly after the assignments are collected (usually within 24 hours).
+But keep in mind that these assignments are optional, so missing one or two isn't the end of the world.

-## Chat GPT
+## ChatGPT

-You are allowed to use Chat GPT for assignments and the final exam, but if you do so, please indicate that you did.
+You are allowed to use ChatGPT for assignments and the take-home exams, but if you do so, please indicate that you did.
-It won't matter for grading or anything else, but I would like to know whether students actually benefit from using Chat GPT.
+It won't matter for grading or anything else, but I would like to know whether students actually benefit from using ChatGPT.
 Here is some advice based on my own experimentation:

-1. Do not blindly copy-paste answers from Chat GPT.
+1. Do not blindly copy-paste answers from ChatGPT.
    Treat it like a discussion with a peer, be aware that said peer may well be wrong, then write up your own answer.

-1. Chat GPT will often get things wrong, in particular on the exercises that combine math and linguistics.
+1. ChatGPT will often get things wrong, in particular on the exercises that combine math and linguistics.
    But it can be insightful to think about what it got wrong, and why.
-   Contrast what Chat GPT does against the official solutions for exercises, and you may have quite a few epiphanies.
+   Contrast what ChatGPT does against the official solutions for exercises, and you may have quite a few epiphanies.

-1. Use Chat GPT selectively.
+1. Use ChatGPT selectively.
-   It can take a lot of time to convert an exercise into a prompt that Chat GPT can do something with.
+   It can take a lot of time to convert an exercise into a prompt that ChatGPT can do something with.
    It's often faster to just do things by yourself.
-   Use Chat GPT for the exercises that really have you stymied, the exercises where you don't even know how to get started.
+   Use ChatGPT for the exercises that really have you stymied, the exercises where you don't even know how to get started.

 ## A remark on grades

 Yes, this class has a grading system that is easy to game.
-You could do nothing the whole semester and then spend a day with Chat GPT to write up your take-home final.
+You could just use ChatGPT to do the weekly assignments and take-home exams and then opt out of the final exam.
 But that means you'll have paid the university a decent sum of money on a course that you learnt nothing from.
 If you're okay with that, then I'm okay with that, just like your gym doesn't mind that you pay them fifty bucks a month but never show up.